In general, the poor have a lower budget for buying

 The more responsibility and entitlement to choice in an organization, the higher the wage.
 So a selection board, a jury or job interviewers is normally made by non-poor.
 They can easily discriminate the poor from a job, a task, an entitlement and to prefer their friends (or people rich enough to reciprocate in the future, either directly or through their social networks).
 At each career step, this cut off the poor from advancing.

-L. Sensitivity to public policies
+L. Sensitivity to public policies, including related to infrastructure

 The rich has an endowment that often frees him from relying on public services.
 The poor, by contrast, is highly sensitive to the quantity and quality of accessible public goods and policies funded by public expenditure.
 Public transport, hospitals, schools, libraries, parks, and social opportunities in broad sense may represent a much larger share in actually consumed services and goods of the poor and, conversely, have a disproportionatly high share of poor in their user base, the more so as they are usually for free (we formally demonstrated that the higher the absolute level of price, the larger the share of the rich among its user base here).

 Bad quality, unreliable public services, provided by demotivated, badly-paid, and ineffectively monitored public servants hurt the poor and push them at the margin.